smokelore/BoatBoat/README.txt

 		1. Boat moves with the waves.
 		2. Boat cannot turn while stationary.
 		3. Boat turns most efficiently at 3/5 maximum speed.
-		4. Maximum speed is not fast.
+		4. Can't turn well at maximum speed.
 		5. Ocean sounds play constantly.
 4. EMOTIONAL STATE - Player should feel impatient while sailing BoatBoat.
 			Old-time sailboats were not very fast and turning was not efficient, this is replicated in-game.
 This drives the player to sail efficiently to get to the goal as quickly as possible.